Venus Van Gogh

 But I'm married!
 I need to be discreet!

 If you believe your anonymity is more important than my safety and comfort then I can only assume you are lacking in respect and empathy for the risk I would be undertaking in providing my services to you.
 Whether that's due to ignorance or due to thinking that the risk is "just part of the job" and I should accept that and forgo my safety and humanity for money, I do not wish to spend time with you.
 I trust actions, not words and no matter how many times you tell me you're safe, polite etc until you follow protocol, I'm simply not interested.
 If you are concerned about the safety of your information in the digital world I have several safe guards to protect against the accidental leaking of your info.
 Your screening is stored on a password protected device.
 You are welcome to send your screening information via encrypted messaging services such as Signal or Wickr.
 I will download a copy of this info onto my secure device and delete it as soon as it is no longer required.
-If you are worried about the misuse of the information you have given, I can assure you that whatever minor damage can be done with just your full name and photo is not worth ruining my business and reputation for.
+If you are worried about the misuse of the information you have given, I can assure you that whatever minor damage can be done with just your full name and photo (which is only requested for Melbourne in calls - you have the option to book an out call for discretion) is not worth ruining my business and reputation for.

 If anyone insists they must see your full ID containing your license number, expiry, date of birth and address, then you might have some cause for concern on the identity theft front, but a name and picture on an official ID poses no risk to you in that regard.
 And let's be honest here, you probably share a much more incriminating amount of information on your facebook timeline and unencrypted message apps and texts than your full name and picture to an escort with a legitimate reason to protect your privacy.